Highpoint2000/webserver-scanner/README.md

 ![image](https://github.com/user-attachments/assets/0a327a52-39b7-4b97-8a8e-ec90c91e8cd6)

-## v4.1 (FMDX Webserver 1.4.0(a) / FMDX Connector 2.0a compatible Version)
+## v4.1a (FMDX Webserver 1.4.0(a) / FMDX Connector 2.0a compatible Version)

+- Unit changes on the web server are now directly reflected in the scanner
-- Settings in scanner.json are now updated on the fly when changes are made
+- Changes to the scanner mode in the JSON configuration are now displayed in the web interface
-- Various code improvements and bug fixes
+- Problem with broadcast messages containing empty strings has been resolved

 ## Installation notes: